 Indirect treatment comparisons (ITC) and mixed treatment comparisons (MTC), collectively referred to as network meta-analysis (NMA), are increasingly used in health technology assessment (HTA).
-They are statistical techniques to synthesise available direct and indirect evidence to provide information on the comparative effectiveness and safety of a range of competing interventions.
+These statistical techniques synthesise direct and indirect evidence to provide information on the comparative effectiveness and safety of multiple competing interventions.

-NMAs are often complex and challenging projects to specify and undertake and bring with them a range of planning considerations that are critical for a successful end product.
-These considerations include specifying the review question, identifying relevant studies, deciding how to assess the similarity of studies in a potential network and developing the statistical analysis plan and using the NMA output in economic models.
+NMAs are often complex and challenging projects to undertake and involve various planning considerations that are critical for successful delivery.
+These considerations include specifying the review question, identifying relevant studies, deciding how to assess the similarity of studies in a potential network, developing the statistical analysis plan, and using the NMA output in economic models.

-This two day workshop is offered by experienced reviewers from YHEC and statisticians from Quantics who have collaborated together on many NMAs to inform HTA submissions and market access planning exercises.
-The workshop is intended to offer project managers, research commissioners and others new to these techniques an introduction to the practical issues involved in commissioning and performing NMAs.
-This training day does not involve coding with WinBUGS or other programming software.
+This two-day workshop is offered by experienced reviewers from YHEC and statisticians from Quantics who have collaborated on many NMAs to inform HTA submissions.
+The workshop offers an introduction to the practical issues involved in commissioning and performing NMAs for project managers, research commissioners and others new to these techniques.
+This training does not involve coding with WinBUGS or other programming software.